 Specific secondary data may include supplier-specific and technology-specific data that is derived from detailed data at the plant or site level, as well as market reports, patents, industry averages, or literature studies.
 Commonly, specific secondary data are sourced from third-party database providers such as Carbon Minds, Ecoinvent, Sphera or other suitable database providers.
 Specific secondary data should be independently reviewed for increased reliability and data quality rating.
-Specific secondary data and vice versa.
+Specific secondary data can have the same or sometimes even higher data quality rating than primary data and vice versa.
 Depending on the process of data generation and sources, data quality can vary for both data sources.
 Thus, specific secondary data as well as primary data should be evaluated and checked for plausibility, as per GHG PPS.